Kamasutra (manga): Plot

-Prince Rudra, now in possession of the Sex Grail and forced to married princess Surya, as they proceed with the wedding ceremony, however, they're interrupted by the attack of Captain Austin, an American soldier and Jody's father, who came to take a revenge on Rudra for raped his daughter.
-He manages to escape by the Boat of Garuda along with Surya and the grail, but is soon followed by Austin, Prof. Aikawa, Yakko and Ryu.
-With help of the Sex Grail, Rudra opens a portal to enter them into the earthly paradise of Shambhala which hidden inside the waterfall, he is soon followed by Ryu and Yakko with help of Captain Austin.
-As they entering to Shambhala, Ryu and Yakko find a giant golden egg-shaped vessel, the Sacred Egg, floating like a sun, they continued to rescue Surya.
+Prince Rudra, now in possession of the Sex Grail and forced to marry princess Surya, as they proceed with the wedding ceremony, however, they're interrupted by Captain Austin, an American soldier who is Jody's father, who arrives to stage an invasion against Rudra to avenge his daughter.
+He manages to escape along with Surya and the grail through the Boat of Garuda, where he opens a portal to enter them into the earthly paradise of Shambhala, which is hidden inside the waterfall.
+He is soon followed by Ryu and Yakko with the help of Prof. Aikawa and Captain Austin.
+As they entered Shambhala, Ryu and Yakko found a giant golden egg-shaped vessel, the Sacred Egg, floating like a sun, and they continued to rescue Surya.

-In the meantime, Prof. Aikawa goes to Khajuraho once again to finds another way of entering to Shambhala along with Shakti, Yukari and Hige, by using the grail counterpart, the Cup of Death, and join them in a foursome position which similarly to Khajuraho's erotic sculpture.
-As prince Rudra and princess Surya enter the Sacred Egg, Prof. Aikawa and his allies (who's shown naked in foursome position) appear before him.
-Soon after, Ryu and Yakko also arrive and Ryu manages to catching Rudra just as he enters the egg with Surya, in which the grail falls outside the egg, just as the Sacred Egg elevates itself and fly towards into the space.
+In the meantime, Prof. Aikawa goes to Khajuraho once again to find another way of entering Shambhala along with Shakti, Yukari, and Prof. Aikawa and Hige, by using the grail counterpart, the Cup of Death, and joining them in a foursome position, which is similar to Khajuraho's erotic sculpture.
+As Prince Rudra and Princess Surya enter the Sacred Egg, Prof. Aikawa and his allies (who are shown naked in a foursome position) appear before them.
+Soon after, Ryu and Yakko also arrive, and Ryu manages to catch Rudra just as he enters the egg with Surya, in which the grail falls outside the egg, just as the Sacred Egg elevates itself and flies towards outer space.

-As Rudra and Ryu engage in fight, they're interrupted by the group of celestial angels who reside the egg, they give Ryu and Rudra a final task to performed in group sex based on the Kamasutra, as only one can be together with Surya.
-Ryu decides that he wants to do it with her, and so Rudra takes out from the egg by a Nāga-like creature, killing him.
-As angels disappear, leave only Surya and Ryu and they both have sex in eternal pleasure.
-Having fulfilled its purpose, the Sacred Egg now split in two, one takes Ryu and the other Surya, and then fall down to Earth.
+As Rudra and Ryu engage in the fight, they're interrupted by the group of celestial angels who reside in the egg; they give Ryu and Rudra a final task to perform in group sex based on the Kamasutra, as only one can be together with Surya.
+Ryu decides that he wants to do it with her, leaving Rudra is being killed by a Nāga-like creature and dragged out of the egg.
+As angels disappear, leaving only Surya and Ryu, they both have sex in eternal pleasure.
+Having fulfilled its purpose, the Sacred Egg split into two vessels, separating both Ryu and Surya.